-The computer operations for the staff of the General Assembly are maintained by the office of Legislative Information Services staff.
+The computer operations for the members and staff of the General Assembly are maintained by the office of Legislative Information Services staff.
 The office is under the direction of the Legislative Information Computer System Steering Committee which consists of the director of each legislative staff agency, the Chief Clerk of the House, and the Secretary of the Senate.

-Network operations are used extensively in the work of the staff.
-The Legislative Information Services office is responsible for maintaining and operating the network which links personal computers used by the General Assembly staff.
+Network operations are used extensively by the General Assembly and its staff.
+The Legislative Information Services office is responsible for maintaining and operating the network which links personal computers used by the General Assembly and its staff.